-Agents with the Federal Bureau of Investigation are at Rosenberger’s house in Clarksville and at a storage facility in Wilmington this morning.
+Agents with the Federal Bureau of Investigation were at former Ohio House speaker Cliff Rosenberger's house in Clarksville on Wednesday, May 23, 2018.

 Since taking over as speaker, two campaign funds — one for Rosenberger and one for the House GOP caucus — have spent more than $310,000 on food, catering and drinks, $150,000 on lodging, travel and car rentals, and $70,000 on flowers and gifts.
 He spent more than $30,000 on “challenge coins” — give away trinkets inscribed with his signature and the state seal.